Promote B2B Services in China

 China’s online eco-system is one of the most developed in the world.
 There are over 900 million Chinese connected online with Tech giants and domestic platforms dominating.
 Digital is the answer now in a society that revolves around online activity in B2B, B2C, and C2C.
 The Chinese, therefore, search online extensively for information before taking any decision, more so than any other society in the world.

 As China embraces digital business like never before, many multi-national service companies are left in the dark about how to generate leads, market their services, and develop the right sales funnels in this different online sector.

 The online ecosystem is completely unique

 Tried and tested strategies in the rest of the world do not necessarily work in China.
-The whole online sector is ‘ring-fenced’ by the ‘Great Firewall’, this in effect cuts the internet off from the rest of the globe with state restrictions and regulation on what can be made accessible.
-This has left traditional digital players out of China and fostered the growth of highly advanced local platforms that cater uniquely for the Chinese user.
-It is on WeChat, Baidu, Sohu and Weibo (etc) that you need to develop your lead generation and marketing strategies.
+The whole online sector is ‘ring-fenced by the ‘Great Firewall’, this in effect cuts the internet off from the rest of the globe with state restrictions and regulations on what can be made accessible.
+This has left traditional digital players out of China and fostered the growth of highly advanced local platforms that cater uniquely to the Chinese user.
+It is on WeChat, Baidu, Sohu, and Weibo (etc) that you need to develop your lead generation and marketing strategies.

 Online Lead Generation = The Best Solution in China

 For this specific market digital lead generation is the key for the majority of service industry companies.
 The ‘Lead Generation’ concept is an intelligent one, in China, you can target very specific communities based on demographic profiling, search interests, online behaviors, and keyword searches.
 Rather than attracting prospects to your services you can go straight to them with a targeted offering.